kashfifahim/CrossComputeTutorials/Chapter-2-Using-Batch-Folder-To-Set-Input-Values/README.md

 ## Ready For Launch

 With our ```automate.yml``` file ready to go, our project structure with correct contents in place, now is a good time to activate the virtual environment.
 [We will be using the virtual environment created in the previous tutorial](https://github.com/kashfifahim/CrossComputeTutorials/tree/main/Chapter-1-How-To-Install-CrossCompute), that holds the ```crosscompute``` package.
-Refer to the ["How to Install CrossCompute"](https://github.com/kashfifahim/CrossComputeTutorials/tree/main/Chapter-1-How-To-Install-CrossCompute) tutorial for an indepth walkthrough on how to set up your virtual environment.
+Refer to the ["How to Install CrossCompute"](https://github.com/kashfifahim/CrossComputeTutorials/tree/main/Chapter-1-How-To-Install-CrossCompute) tutorial for an in depth walkthrough on how to set up your virtual environment.

 ## ```crosscompute``` ```automate.yml```
 With our virtual environment activated, all that is left for us to do is in our terminal enter and run the following ```crosscompute automate.yml```.